c - Concatenation macro not properly expanding macro parameter -

 edit:

-john pointed out problem wrapping is, flashport expanded recursively, not flashport portd, (*(port_t *) 0x0660)
+john pointed out problem wrapping is, flashport expanded recursively, not flashport portd, (*(port_t *) 0x0660).

 is there workaround?

-normally, arguments function-like macro macro-expanded before being substituted macro's replacement text. argument expansion suppressed, however, macro arguments operands of concatenation (##
+normally, arguments function-like macro macro-expanded before being substituted macro's replacement text. argument expansion suppressed, however, macro arguments operands of concatenation (##) or stringification (#) operator -- that's reason performing double-expansion if want concatenate or stringify macro's replacement value instead of name.

 i can not change ioport_create_pin macro. there way "wrap" macro somehow make compiler evauate flashport portd before concatenation?